 Anderson Quigley is acting as an advisor to the University, an executive search process is being carried out by Anderson Quigley in addition to the public advertisement.

-The closing date for applications is noon on 17 January, 2025.
+The closing date for applications for the Chief Student Officer & University Secretary roles is noon on 10 February, 2025.

 Applications should consist of: